Common reasons for mortgage payment increases

 Can my mortgage go up without notice?

 Changes like property tax increases and homeowners insurance rate increases might affect your mortgage payment without much notice.
-But if your monthly mortgage payment fluctuates as a result of an ARM, your lender is required to provide you with notice before the rate changes.
+But if your monthly mortgage payment fluctuates as a result of an ARM, your mortgage servicer is required to provide you with notice before the rate changes.

 Why did my mortgage payment go up because of escrow?

 If your escrow account doesn’t have enough money to cover expenses like property taxes or insurance premiums, your mortgage servicer may raise your monthly payment to make up the difference.
-This often happens when those costs go up but your escrow contributions haven’t yet caught up.
+This often happens when those costs go up and your escrow contributions are short of the new amounts.

 Article sources